-Please subscribe for a buck a month.
-It's super-easy; see Patreon to find out how. -Now, don't worry; everything will remain free to read here, but I'm a full-time cartoonist living on the edge and volume counts.
-There are hundreds of folks reading, so those who are able, please consider chipping in.
+Please become my Patron!
+It's super-easy; see Patreon to find out how. -Now, don't worry; everything will remain free to read here, (many of my readers do not have credit cards, after all).
+But I'm a full-time cartoonist and I need to pay the bills.
+There are hundreds of folks reading, so those who are able, please consider chipping in with as much or as little as you choose.
+Even a buck a month would be a blessing!
 Those of you who have already extended your support, oh my goodness, Thank-You!
 It literally means the world to me!

 Also.., Jenny Mysterious is now LIVE and will have regular weekly updates!Yessss!
 Been a long time coming.
 Jump to her section below.
 Thanks everybody!

 -No DRM -No Hassles -Super High Quality -Whole Books with all the extras!

 Technical note: I'm using a new sales system for this which doesn't require all kinds of complicated filling out of forms and such.
 The back-end magic is worked by Gumroad, an awesome new on-line system designed just for digital content; easy payment, reliable delivery, no mucking around. -And holy smokes!
 They play fair, taking 5% + 25 cents per transaction.
 Are you paying attention Apple and Amazon?
 This is how it's done.